No Wonder It All Feels So Hard with Teddey Hicks

 Um.
 After a life of being told to pipe down, how are we supposed to do this?
 Especially if we don't look, sound, or feel like "everyone else"?

-That's what we're talkin' about today with Food & Body Love coach, Teddey Hicks.
+That's what we're talkin' about today with Hypnotherapist & Coach, Teddey Hicks.

-Seriously real talk: how are we supposed to be visible in a world that's told us repeatedly to step aside?
+Seriously real talk as we unpack how are we supposed to be visible in a world that's told us repeatedly to step aside?

 SUBSCRIBE TO THE CONTENT MADE EASY PODCAST ON YOUR FAVORITE PODCAST PLATFORM